Destiny 2: Post-release content

-The Witch Queen expansion was released on February 22, 2022, beginning the fifth year of Destiny 2.
+The Witch Queen expansion was released on February 22, 2022, beginning Year 5 of Destiny 2.
 The main focus is on the titular character, Savathûn, one of the three leaders of the Hive, who has been discreetly bringing in some citizens of the Last City under her control during events of Beyond Light.
 The expansion introduces Savathûn's Throne World within the Ascendant realm as a new area for gameplay, as well as Lucent Hive, Hive warriors that have been imbued with the power of the Light.
 A new weapon type, the glaive, was introduced, which has a balanced range of melee and projectile attacks.
-The expansion also introduces weapon crafting, initially with gear found in the Witch Queen expansion but eventually working in legacy equipment.
-Alongside The Witch Queen, Bungie plans to introduce a new raid or dungeon every three months, and will begin rotating raids and dungeons as they increase their availability.
-Among its seasonal content included the Season of the Risen, where the operation to capture the Lucent Hive to gain intel on their plans result in the formation of the Coalition, an alliance against the Witness, a collective consciousness of the first civilization manifested in Darkness, Season of the Haunted, where the Guardian helps Eris Morn sever Calus's connection to the Lunar Pyramid by helping Crow, Caiatl, and Zavala confront their traumas, Season of Plunder, where they attempt to prevent Eramis from acquiring relics of Nezarec, a Disciple of the Witness, and Season of the Seraph, which focuses on Rasputin's return as the Witness returns to finish what it started during the Collapse and Osiris asks him about the visions of Neptune he learned from Savathûn.
+The expansion also introduces weapon crafting, initially with gear found in The Witch Queen expansion but eventually working in legacy equipment.
+A new raid, "Vow of the Disciple", was added, taking place within the Pyramid ship in the Throne World.
+Alongside The Witch Queen, Bungie planned to introduce a new raid or dungeon every three months, and began rotating raids and dungeons as they increased their availability.
+Among its seasonal content included the Season of the Risen, which was available alongside The Witch Queen and saw the operation to capture the Lucent Hive to gain intel on their plans resulting in the formation of the Coalition, an alliance against the Witness, a collective consciousness of the first civilization manifested in Darkness, Season of the Haunted in May 2022, where the Guardian helped Eris Morn sever Calus's connection to the Lunar Pyramid by helping Crow, Caiatl, and Zavala confront their traumas, Season of Plunder in August 2022, where they attempted to prevent Eramis from acquiring relics of Nezarec, a Disciple of the Witness, and Season of the Seraph in November 2022, which focused on Rasputin's return as the Witness returned to finish what it started during the Collapse and Osiris asks him about the visions of Neptune he learned from Savathûn.
+Season of the Haunted added the "Duality" dungeon, taking place within the Leviathan, Season of Plunder added the "King's Fall" raid from the original game, and Season of the Seraph added the "Spire of the Watcher" dungeon, taking place within a BrayTech facility on Mars.